intel/neural-compressor/docs/source/sq_medium_blog.md

 where $X_{fp32}$ is the input matrix, $S$ is the scale factor,  $Z$ is the integer zero point.

-### Granularity
+### Per-tenor & Per-channel
 There are several choices of sharing quantization parameters among tensor elements, also called quantization granularity.
 The coarest level, per-tensor granularity, is that all elements in the tensor share the same quantization parameters.
 Finer granularity shared quantization parameters per row or per column for 2D matrics and per channel for 3D matrics.
 Similarly, each element has individual parameters is the finest granularity.

-However, considering the model accuracy and computational consumption, we use per-tensor or per-channel for weight quantization and per-tensor for activation quantization.
+However, considering the model accuracy and computational consumption, per-tensor or per-channel are usually adopted. **In the following, We will show per-channel could bring lower quantization loss but with some limitations, that is why normally we use per-channel for weight quantization and per-tensor for activation/input quantization**

-### example
+#### Per-tensor example
-We will through the example to show how quantization works.

 Suppose the weight tensor is：
 ```python
 import torch